 Choosing not to allow your brain to go on auto-pilot and accept the automatic negative thoughts, beliefs and images which enter your mind every minute of the day is a demonstration of immense self-control, self-care and self-respect.

-Choosing not to identify with mental health labels and instead choosing to take the empowered direction in life in which you cease allowing your thoughts and emotions to dictate your outcomes in life is a mastery of self very few people in life ever accomplish.
+Choosing not to identify with mental health labels and taking the empowered decision to stop allowing your thoughts and emotions to dictate your outcomes in life is a mastery of self very few people accomplish.

 “Freedom is born of self-discipline.
 No individual, no nation, can achieve or maintain liberty without self-control.”– Alan Valentine

-Telling people that they can change their mental health for the better offends them more than inspires or uplifts them because most people find it easier and more comfortable to be a victim with a list of excuses than an empowered and capable individual who is capable of overcoming whatever is thrown their way and making the best of out their life regardless of circumstance.
+Telling people that they can change their mental health for the better offends them more than inspires or uplifts them.
+Many people find it easier to remain a victim with a list of excuses than become an empowered and capable individual capable of overcoming whatever is thrown their way and making the best of out their life regardless of circumstance.

 Ask yourself why this concept being wrong makes your life any better?

-Why do you believe this idea being true makes your life worse off?
+Why do you believe letting go of your victimhood would your life worse off?

 Why does it offend you rather than inspire you and give you hope?